sara-ono-dev/Lyrics-Analysis-CIND820/README.md

 ## Repository Contents

-- `data/`: Folder containing raw and preprocessed song lyrics datasets.
+- `data/`: Folder containing raw and preprocessed data from the CSV file
 - `notebooks/`: Jupyter notebooks for data analysis, EDA, LDA topic modeling, and sentiment analysis.
 - `visualizations/`: Folder containing charts and plots generated during analysis.
 - `README.md`: Project overview and instructions for setting up and running the analysis.